RamenVentures/Operating-Manual/README.md

 #### Our Screening Questions
 1. Who are the founders?
-2. What Problem does this company solve?
-3. For what specific Users?
+2. What user niche are they trying to solve a problem for?
+3. What problem are they solving for them?
-4. Could this Problem be important?
+4. Could this problem be extremely:
-5. Could this Problem be huge?
-6. Could this Vision be a Moonshot?
+	- important to those users?
+	- painful?
+	- valuable? (something they'd pay for)
+	- huge? (could extend to millions or billions in the future)
+5. Is their unique value proposition extremely ambitious?
-7. Is something exceptional? (eg: team, traction, or tech)
+6. Is something exceptional? (eg: team, traction, or tech)
-8. Are they "Pre-Seed"?
+7. Are they "Pre-Seed"?
-  - Have they picked a Problem, Users, and Unique Value Prop?
+  - Have they discovered a user niche and problem?
+  - Have they discovered a unique value prop that users love?
-  - Have they made significant progress towards an MVP Solution?
+  - Have they made significant progress towards a minimum viable product (MVP) to deliver the UVP?
-  - Does their Team have the ability to build, and maintain their product in-house?
+  - Do they have the ability to build, and maintain their product in-house?

 #### Our Screening Requirements
 1. Your deck (if you have one)